algolia/algoliasearch-wordpress/docs/src/indexing-flow.md

-## Queue Tasks
+## Queue processing

-Every time an indexing task is triggered, see [previous section](#triggers), we queue a synchronization task with the minimum required information for the task to be handled.
+Every time a change of your content is detected, see [previous section](#triggers), we queue a synchronization task with the minimum required information for the task to be handled.

-Every time one or multiple tasks are queued, we automatically trigger the processing of the queue.
-The queue is then processed with a FIFO logic, and ensures there is only one task handled at the same time.
-For scalability reasons, each task handling is done in its own process and triggered by an asynchronous http call.
+When that happens, we directly try to trigger the processing of the queue.
+The queue follows the FIFO logic, and ensures there is only one task handled at the same time.
+For scalability reasons, each task handling is done in its own PHP process and triggered by an asynchronous http call.

 <div class="alert alert-warning">By default WordPress will ensure that your ssl certificate is valid on every remote call.
 If you have an invalid ssl certificate, the queue processing won't work.</div>

+## Queue processing troubleshooting

+Queue processing is the most critical part of the plugin.
+If the queue processing doesn't work, then the whole plugin becomes un-usable.

+If you have queue processing problems, please:
+- Make sure you take advantage of built in logs and WordPress logs, see the [Debugging](logs.html) section of the docs,
+- Check out the [FAQ](frequently-asked-questions.html) for answers,
+- If you don't manage to solve the issue by yourself, ask for help, see: [FAQ](frequently-asked-questions.html).